Connecting People for Fun and Profit with Minimal Effort

 Please note that I intentionally say becoming an influencer but being a connector.

 It’s not a long tedious process in the second case.
 Connecting people for fun and profit is not a daunting task.
+Everybody can do it straight away.

 You don’t have to publish a book or a blog with millions of readers.
+You don’t even have to pose almost naked on Instagram.

 The advantage of being a connector is that it works right from the start and with minimal effort.
 We’re all natural born connectors to some extent.